37 years young

 wellness puzzle.
 It will take research, perseverance and most probably the

-assistance of others, but don’t give up because you owe it to yourself to find
+the assistance of others, but don’t give up because you owe it to yourself to find

 out how truly beautiful things can become once you stop merely subsisting

 and start truly living!

 This article is offered under a Creative Commons license.
 It’s okay to republish it anywhere as long as attribution bio is included and all links remain intact.